learnlatex/learnlatex.github.io/en/lesson-12.md

 \end{document}
 ```

-You can see that we can `\cite` different entries in the database by giing their
+You can see that we can `\cite` different entries in the database by giving their
 key.
 The `natbib` package offers both textual and parenthetic citation styles,
 `\citet` and `\citep`, respectively.
 The reference style is selected by the
 `\bibliographystyle` line: here we've used the `plainnat` style.
 The